Tag: TIER 11

 Special ability is called Propellant Thermal Control System – Remain stationary or move slowly to build preheat, increasing your next shot’s damage and accuracy.
 At maximum preheat, penetrating an enemy with fewer HP than your average damage causes an ammo rack explosion, destroying the vehicle.
 Maximum alpha damage is around 820, but it takes too long to preheat the shell, and then your DPM suffers tremendously.

-Personally, I would avoid buying this tank as the Grille 15 is a lot more consistent at its tier.
+Personally, I would avoid buying this tank as the Grille 15 is a lot more consistent at its tier, even after the buffs in the 2.1.1, since they were negligible.

 Rating: B Tier